Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

 Closing the browser tab of window os clicking on the `Browse...` or `Upload` button sends an exit message to the socket server.
-This makes the FPGA available for another run or ends the simulation process.
+This makes the FPGA available for another run or ends the simulation process, respectively.
-If no such exit message is received, the JTAG server is killed after 5 minutes.
+If no such exit message is received, the JTAG server is killed after 5 minutes and the simulation is killed after 1 hour.